MarouaneRag/ManicTimeChromeExtension/README.md

 # ManicTime Chrome Extension

-The Official **ManicTime** chrome extension has some serious connection issues.
+The Official **ManicTime** chrome extension (in its current version: 1.1.2) has some serious WebSocket issues that affect document (url) reporting.
 I tried to fix them here.

 ## 🔌To setup: